Skip to main content

 In the case that the Tetrate Management Plane fails, you will need to restore the Management Plane to resume normal operational status.
 This guide provides an overview of the process, and you should refer to Tetrate Technical Support for assistance with this procedure.

-• Maintain a backup of the iam-signing-key
+- You have a backup of the iam-signing-key

-• If preserving metrics is important, maintain the ElasticSearch database in a reliable, redundant cluster, or make regular backups so that it can be restored if necessary.
+- If preserving metrics is important, maintain the ElasticSearch database in a reliable, redundant cluster, or make regular backups so that it can be restored if necessary.

 Overview

 Should the Management Plane fail or the cluster hosting the Management plane become non-operational, you will need to restore the Management Plane to resume normal operation status.
 The recovery is done using a helm base install.
-This scenario will walk through the task of restoring configuration from our failed Management Cluster on a new Management Cluster.
+This scenario will walk through the task of restoring configuration from our failed Management Cluster on a newly-installed Management Cluster.

 Prerequisites